Ophthalmic Medical Practice Assistance

 The above has motivated us to launch a project aiming at defining the core curriculum of Ophthalmic Medical Practice Assistants as well as establishing a competency-based training programme inspired by International best practices and in compliance with national regulations

-The training programme envisages a modular system which has been defined by the SAoO in collaboration with a reputable Institution in Winterthur (Zentrum für Ausbildung in Gesundheitswesen, ZAG) in accordance with the world best practices (International Joint Commission on Allied Health Personnel in Ophthalmology, IJCAHPO, and the International Council of Ophthalmology, ICO).
+The training programme envisages a modular system which has been defined by the SAoO in collaboration with Swiss Society of Ophthalmology (SSO) in line with the world best practices (International Joint Commission on Allied Health Personnel in Ophthalmology, IJCAHPO, and the International Council of Ophthalmology, ICO).
 The foundational knowledge and skills required are the following core competencies: Introduction to Ophthalmology, Basic Skills and Advanced Skills.
 Students will follow a theoretical training and practical exercises at the training institute while they are employed in an ophthalmic practice or clinic.

 However, establishing competency-based training programmes can be expensive and substantial financial and material resources are required during both the development and establishment phases.
 Support from ophthalmologists, public and private institutions as well as the industry throughout Switzerland is crucial prior to launching this course.